hynek/structlog/docs/thread-local.rst

 You can easily write deterministic tests using a call-capturing processor if you use the API properly (cf. warning above).

 This big red box is also what separates immutable local from mutable global data.

-.. [*] In the spirit of Python's 'consenting adults', ``structlog`` doesn't enforce the immutability with technical means.
-   However, if you don't meddle with undocumented data, the objects can be safely considered immutable.